 Anxiety Disorders

 Impaired methylation reduces GABA synthesis and serotonin availability simultaneously.
-MTHFR C677T is associated with elevated anxiety scores and poorer response to standard anxiolytic treatments.
+Some studies report associations between C677T and anxiety measures, though these come from the same candidate-gene literature that has largely failed to replicate in well-powered samples, and I would not lean on them.
 The homocysteine-excitotoxicity pathway is also implicated — elevated homocysteine directly stimulates NMDA receptors, driving anxiety and hyperarousal.

 Lewis et al. · Multiple population studies